theRADfarmer/VerticalSliceTemplate/VerticalSliceTemplate/Pages/README.md

 This approach keeps all code related to a specific feature together, making it easier to maintain and extend.
 Each feature folder is self-contained, with its UI, logic, and data model clearly separated but closely related.

-Look inside of the `Pages/` folder to see how the existing features are structured.
+Look inside of the `Pages/Products` example feature folder to see how it is structured.
 You can use this as a reference when creating new features.